AlayaNetwork/alaya-devdocs/website/docs/Solidity_Getting_started.md

 alaya-truffle compile
 ```

-After the command is executed, project directory structure is as follows:
+After the command is executed, the structure of the project directory is as follows:

-- `build/`: solidity contract directory after compiled
+- `build/`: The directory of the Solidity contract compiled
-- `build/contracts/CrowdFunding.json`: the compiled file corresponding with CrowdFunding.sol
+- `build/contracts/CrowdFunding.json`: Compiled file corresponding to `CrowdFunding.sol`

 **Deploly crowdfunding Contract**